dotnet/docs-maui/docs/user-interface/keyboard-accelerators.md

 ## Create a keyboard accelerator

-A `KeyboardAccelerator` can be attached to a <xref:Microsoft.Maui.Controls.MenuFlyoutItem> by adding it to its `KeyboardAccelerators` collection:
+A <xref:Microsoft.Maui.Controls.KeyboardAccelerator> can be attached to a <xref:Microsoft.Maui.Controls.MenuFlyoutItem> by adding it to its <xref:Microsoft.Maui.Controls.MenuFlyoutItem.KeyboardAccelerators> collection:

 <!-- TODO: Why is KeyboardAccelerators a collection?
 Multiple allowed but only first executed on MacCat, but both executed on Win -->